arsy786/football-club-management-system/README.md

 VALUES ('Manchester City F.C.', 'Manchester', 'Pep Guardiola');
 ```

+NOTE: Adding initial data is useful in a DEV environment for testing purposes, but is not needed in production.

 ### 3.2 Model / Entity Layer

 - Create a POJO for your Models/Entities.